-The reason for this dates back goes way back in history.
+The reason for this goes way back in history.
 Thousands of years ago, humans would stop producing lactase – the enzyme needed to breakdown lactose – once they were weaned off breast milk.
 This was due to a lack of dairy foods in the diet so their bodies no longer had a need for lactase.
 However over the years, as dairy foods became more prevalent, some people began to continue eating dairy containing foods later into life – mostly cheese and yogurt which contain much smaller amounts of lactose than milk.
 This lead to a gradual increased tolerance to dairy foods, as their bodies evolved to continue producing larger amounts of lactase after weaning.
 Eventually many of these people and their descendants could tolerate drinking milk, and eating cheese and yogurt every day.

 However, this 'genetic adaptation' did not occur across all cultures as many simply didn't continue to consume dairy regularly due to variation in food availability and dietary habits.
 So for this reason, there are some populations in the world today who simply can't tolerate lactose after weaning, as their bodies stop producing lactase after infancy.
 In fact figures show that only about 35% of the world's population can tolerate lactose – mostly people of European decent where dairy is an important part of the diet.
 Whereas a large proportion of Asian, South African and Australian populations can't tolerate dairy due a much reduced availability of dairy in such countries.
 For us here in the UK, about 90% of the population are absolutely fine with dairy.

 Milk and milk products are a source of high quality protein, which means they contain all 9 essential amino acids that our body can't make itself, so they are vital from our diet.
 Amino acids play an important role in the growth and repair of body tissue and also in metabolism, so it's important we get the right balance.